 Let pressure release naturally: Super important step is to allow the pressure to come down on its own until the pin drops because chicken keeps cooking with residual heat.
 Learn more about Natural Pressure Release.

-How Long to Cook Frozen Chicken in an Instant Pot?
+How Long to Cook Frozen Whole Chicken in Instant Pot?

-Time for pressure cooking frozen chicken in Instant Pot varies based on the size of your chicken AND Instant Pot.
+Time varies based on the size of your chicken AND Instant Pot.

 Why?
 Because larger size Instant Pot has larger volume (area) for more pressure to build up.
 Thus, it takes longer to bring pressure down.
 Therefore, 8 quart pressure cooker keeps cooking chicken while bringing down pressure for 40 minutes vs. 6 quart pressure cooker that takes only 15 minutes.